 The procedures performed by North American Spine partner physicians carry these same risks.
 However, many of the severe risks of traditional spine surgery – namely, paralysis or mortality – are significantly mitigated by minimally invasive procedures.
 In fact, we have no documented cases of these extreme complications.

-Further discussion of some of these risks follows:
+Further discussion of some of these risks and complications follows:

 Any time the skin is punctured, there is a risk of infection.
 The incision for the procedure is less than 1/4″ long, while our cervical procedure is performed through a needle-stick.
 The risk of infection is much less than with many traditional procedures.